Nina F. Schor

 Nina Felice Schor (née Tabachnik) is an American physician-scientist and pediatric neurologist.
-She has served as director of the NIH Intramural Research Program since the Fall of 2022.
+She served as director of the NIH Intramural Research Program from August of 2022 through September of 2025.
 Schor was the deputy director of National Institute of Neurological Disorders and Stroke from 2018 to 2022.
 She was the William H. Eilinger Chair of the Department of Pediatrics at University of Rochester and Pediatrician-in-Chief of the Golisano Children’s Hospital from 2006 to January 2018.
+She was elected a member of the National Academy of Medicine in 2024.

 Early life and education

 Schor was born in Bayside, Queens to William D. Tabachnik, Ph.D. and Rhoda Lee (Smul) Tabachnik.
 Her father was the manager of database administration at the Mobil Corporation.
 Her mother was a buyer in the NYC Garment Center and a performer in regional musical theater.
 In 1972, Schor became the first female to win first prize of the Westinghouse Science Talent Search.
 She graduated cum laude from Yale University with a B.S. degree in Molecular Biophysics and Biochemistry and as a Scholar of the House in Chemistry Research in 1975.

 Schor received her Ph.D. in Medical Biochemistry from Rockefeller University and the laboratory of Anthony Cerami in 1980 and her M.D. from Cornell University Medical College in 1981.
 Schor pursued residency training in pediatrics at Boston Children’s Hospital (1981-1983) under Mary Ellen Avery and child neurology at the Longwood Area-Harvard Neurology Program (1983-1986) under Charles Barlow.
 During residency, she also pursued a postdoctoral fellowship in the laboratory of Manfred Karnofsky at Harvard.
 During this time, she began her studies of neuroblastoma, aimed at understanding the neurobiology of this tumor and exploiting this understanding to design and test in preclinical models novel strategies for the therapy of chemoresistant neuroblastoma.